OneCodeTeam/ocDrawingTools/README.md

 # ocDrawingTools
-Template for setting an image in frame, with the ability to scale,rotate, and drag while drawing on the image.
+[OneCode](http://onecode.co.il) offers cross platform development with a specialty in 3D.
+As part of our deveopment for one of our projects we developed an easy to use image template editor.
-Based on asSvg and asBase libraries.
+The template is based on asSvg and asBase libraries.

 You can use this as a ready made template or include it in your project and use it appropiately.